 4 Credits Students study the physical and geological processes that control the formation and evolution of coasts, coastal morphology, classification, beach formation and evolution, and human impact on coasts.
-Course Fee.
-Prerequisites: GSC 107, GSC 112, or GSC 120

 GSC 370 - Glacial Geology

 4 Credits Students study the formation of glaciers and the processes by which glaciers flow and create landforms, the history of glaciation on Earth, and important controls on climate.